itsmebasti/lwc-base/README.md

 # lwc-arcade
-This project will build the base package for any further lwc projects.
+This project will build the base package for any further personal lwc projects.
-It will grow over time and provide some lwc components through npm and contain some demo pages that are available through google cloud soon
+It will grow over time and provide some lwc components and classes through npm and contain some demo pages that are available through google cloud soon.

 ## Local Development